What are Roles?

 External Account Permissions allow for a user to add or edit the external account details of a counterparty.
 This permission should be assigned to those setting up customers to be paid or charged.
 Partial view access only displays the last four digits of account numbers.

 Ledgers Permissions allow you to add or edit Ledgers data within Modern Treasury.

 Accounts Permissions allow a user to have access to their organization’s bank accounts.
 With this permission, a user will be able to view and manage payment orders, account balances, transactions, expected payments, paper items, and returns.
 You also have the ability to approve payment orders for accounts you have access to.

 A role can be granted access to all accounts.
 The benefit of this setup is that when future accounts are added, the role will also have access.
 However, if you want to only grant access to certain accounts, that can be configured as well.

-A user can create and approve payment orders out of an account so long as they have “Manage, Review and Edit” permissions on the specific account associated with the payment order.
-If they created the payment order, however, they will not be able to approve their own payment order.
+A user can create and approve payment orders out of an account so long as they have “Manage, Review, and Edit” permissions on the specific account associated with the payment order.
+If they create the payment order, however, they will not be able to approve their own payment order.
 The only way to override this behavior is described below under “Overriding the Approval Queue.”

 Overriding the Approval Queue